Theoretical study of $N(1535)$ and $\Sigma^*(1/2^-)$ in the Cabibbo-favored process $\Lambda_c^+ \to p \bar{K}^0\eta$: Formalism

 Thus, the process $\Lambda_c^+\to p\bar{K}^0 \eta$ could occur via the tree diagram of Fig.~\ref{fig:FSI}(a) and the $S$-wave pseudoscalar meson-octet baryon interactions of Fig.~\ref{fig:FSI}(b).
 The corresponding decay amplitude is given by,

 with the coefficients

-Here, the $V_1$ stands for the strength of the weak production vertex and could be treated as a constant~\cite{Miyahara:2015cja,Feng:2020jvp,Lu:2016ogy}.
+Here, the $V_1$ stands for the strength of the weak production vertex and could be treated as a constant~\cite{Miyahara:2015cja,Feng:2020jvp,Lu:2016ogy}.\footnote{ In obtaining this decay amplitude, we have assumed the factorization of the hard process (the weak decay and the hadronization) and the following rescattering of hadrons.
+In this work, the coupling for the weak vertex of Fig.~2 is approximated as a constant, the only thing demanded is that this factor is smooth and practically constant as a function of the invariant masses in the limited range where the predictions are made.
+This factorization works well in the previous studies~\cite{Geng:2018upx,Xie:2016evi}. }.
 The $G_i$ is the meson-baryon loop function and $t_{i \to \eta N}$ is the transition amplitude between the $i$-channel and $\eta N$.
 These transition amplitudes are obtained by solving the Bethe-Salpeter equation,

 where $V$ is the interaction kernel matrix between coupled channels, which are $\pi N$, $\eta N$, $K\Lambda$, and $K\Sigma$.

 The transition potential $V_{ij}$ can be obtained from the lowest order chiral Lagrangian~\cite{Inoue:2001ip,Wang:2015pcn},